Inquiry>

 I believe you, Ms. Nemo.

-hello? is anyone there? \
+is anyone there?

 Did the whole world get the Black Plague, or just Europe?
 I don't understand why the whole world wouldn't get it eventually.